 Start Small (but do start)

-For me, starting small was ideal, cheap and pretty much risk free.
+For me, starting small was ideal, cheap and relatively risk free.
 My previous employer allowed me to cut my days down to 4 then 3 days a week.
 After a while, it was clear that it’s what I wanted to do full time.

 I understand that not everyone’s employer allows their staff to cut their days to 4 days a week.
 But everyone can use some evenings to focus on side projects, it -just- requires commitment.